kyanha/veilid/CONTRIBUTING.md

 ## Contributions Without Writing Code
 There are numerous ways you can contribute to the growth and success of the Veilid project without writing code:

+ - If you want to submit merge requests, begin by [forking] the project and checking out a new local branch.
+Name your new branch in a way that describes the work being done.
+This is referred to as a [feature branch].
  - Submit bugs as well as feature/enhancement requests.
 Letting us know you found a bug, have an idea for a new feature, or see a way we can enhance existing features is just as important and useful as writing the code related to those things.
 Send us detailed information about your issue or idea:
  	- Features/Enhancements: Describe your idea.
 If you're able to, sketch out a diagram or mock-up.
  	- Bugs: Please be sure to include the expected behavior, the observed behavior, and steps to reproduce the problem.
 Please be descriptive about the environment you've installed your node or application into.